Turkey Rice Soup

 Instructions

-• In a large dutch oven or deep pot, add olive oil and heat over medium heat.
-Add onions, carrots, celery, garlic, and sweet potato and cook for 5 to 7 minutes, or until the vegetables begin to soften.
+• In a large Dutch oven or deep pot, add the olive oil and heat over medium heat.
+Add the onions, carrots, celery, garlic, and sweet potato.
+Cook for 5–7 minutes, or until the vegetables begin to soften.

-• Add rice, rosemary, salt, pepper, chicken stock, bring to a boil.
-Reduce heat to a simmer and cook for 15 minutes, or until the rice is cooked and sweet potatoes are tender.
+• Add the rice, rosemary, salt, pepper, and chicken stock.
+Bring to a boil.
+Reduce the heat to a simmer and cook for 15 minutes, or until the rice finishes cooking and the sweet potatoes are tender.

-• Stir in turkey and cook for 5 more minutes.
-Add spinach and cook just until spinach has wilted, 2 to 3 minutes.
+• Stir in the turkey and cook for 5 more minutes.
+Add the spinach and cook just until spinach wilts, 2–3 minutes.
 Serve warm.

 Notes